Welcome

 The 1995 Act fundamentally changed the law for leases (“new leases”) granted on or after 1 January 1996.

-• Outgoing tenants are automatically released from lease covenants upon assignment—unless an AGA is required.
+• Outgoing tenants are automatically released from lease covenants upon lawful assignment—unless an AGA is required and given.

 • Incoming assignees become liable for covenants from the moment of assignment.

-• Covenants burdening and benefiting landlords pass automatically on disposal of reversion.
+• Covenants burdening and benefiting landlords pass automatically on disposal of the reversion, but outgoing landlords are not automatically released unless they use the statutory procedure.

 Key Term: Authorised Guarantee Agreement (AGA)